leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q4.
 Is the full configuration synchronized yet?*

-No!
-Only the Device Group is synced
+No. Only the Device Group is synced

 *Q5.
 What is the status and sync status on the BIG-IPs?*